estebanways/back-up-and-restore-custom-directories/back_up_and_restore_custom_directories_using_separate_tarballs/README.md

 Copy the restore script and the files in the `backups/` directory to the root directory `/`.

-Setup the archives you want to restore files and directories from.
+Setup the archives you want to restore files and directories from in the restore script.

 Run the script.